Shawn Olmstead

-Shawn Olmstead is an American volleyball head coach for the BYU Cougars men's volleyball team.
-He previously served as head coach for the women's volleyball team.
-In 2014, he was named the American Volleyball Coaches Association Coach of the Year.
-His sister, Heather Olmstead, coaches the BYU Cougars women's volleyball team.
+Shawn Olmstead is an American college volleyball coach.
+He is the head coach for the BYU Cougars men's volleyball team, a position he had held since the 2016 season.
+Olmstead served as head coach for the BYU Cougars women's volleyball from 2011 to 2014.
+In 2014, he was named the American Volleyball Coaches Association (AVCA) Coach of the Year.
+His sister, Heather Olmstead, coached the BYU Cougars women's volleyball team until December 11, 2025, when she resigned from the position.

-Personal life
+Early life, family, and playing career

 Olmstead is one of seven children born to parents Rick and Trudy Olmstead and is the only boy in the family.
 Olmstead is a member of the Church of Jesus Christ of Latter-day Saints and served a mission for the Church in Mendoza, Argentina from 1997 to 1999.
 Olmstead is married to former Cougar Farrah Hofheins, and they have three daughters and a son.

-Career

 High school

 Olmstead attended Carpinteria High School for four years.
 Prior to his junior year he played club volleyball in Santa Barbara because Carpinteria didn't have a boys volleyball team.
 During his junior year he helped start the boys volleyball team.
 He went on to be a two-year starter and was awarded an MVP award.
 He also set a school record for kills in a single match.